From Rural Appalachia to DARPA Innovation

 I serve as Senior Innovation Advisor at MindTrust, developing Roblox games with Sesame Street and Project Lead the Way.
 I also work as Senior Advisor at EdSafe AI Alliance on international policy for AI in education, trying to make sure the technology is safe, effective, and does not widen existing gaps.

-Autism Speaks: Medical & Science Advisory Committee
+Autism Speaks: Science Advisor

 I serve on the Medical and Science Advisory Committee, co-planning technology conferences with Qatar Foundation on accessibility and inclusion (April 2025).
 I advise on innovation strategies for inclusive tech in global neurodiversity ecosystems.

-MVMT Ventures & Accessibility Innovation
+MVMT Ventures

 I serve on the founding advisory board at MVMT Ventures, a venture studio focused on accessibility products.
 I help entrepreneurs build solutions that do not just accommodate differences but celebrate them.

-United Nations: AutismTech Panel & Advocacy
+United Nations: AutismTech Panel

 I spoke at the UN on policy and innovation strategies for inclusive technology.
 When you are on that stage, representing millions of families navigating the same challenges as mine, the responsibility is profound.
+My wife Elaine and I also speak at events supporting respite care programs like Jill's House.

 What Drives Me Today

 Technology is at an inflection point.
 AI, extended reality, and adaptive learning systems can either widen or close the opportunity gap.
 My three decades of experience, from military service to DARPA innovation to federal policy to autism advocacy, have taught me that the best innovations emerge when we design for those who need them most.
 Today, I focus on ensuring AI serves humanity, especially those who think differently, learn differently, and experience the world differently.
-The future I am building is one where neurodiversity is celebrated, where every student has access to personalized learning, and where barriers become stepping stones.